 ACLU lawyer Clare Diegel called it a "drastic remedy" but necessary because of "terrifying" conditions at the prison.

 But Erin Secord, an assistant U.S. attorney representing the BOP and Waseca's prison warden insisted the prison had taken numerous steps to protect inmates, the infections had been quelled and the court lacked jurisdiction to release prisoners.
 She said the suit should be dismissed.

 "We have shown that the Federal Correctional Institution at Waseca has been taking strides to mitigate the risks, and the implementation was taken seriously," Secord said.

 U.S. Magistrate Judge Leo Brisbois, who conducted the phone hearing, said he hoped to issue his recommendations by the end of next week.

-The prison today only has three people who are infected — two staff members and an inmate — so there is no need for emergency action by the federal court, Secord said.
-She said vaccines for the prison were expected to arrive this month.
+The prison today has only three people who are infected — two staff members and one inmate — so there is no need for emergency action by the federal court, Secord said.
+She said it is anticipated that vaccines for the prison were expected to arrive this month.

 Most of the 14 inmates who are suing the prison were on the call, Diegel said.

 She argued that critical to slowing the virus has been social distancing, yet the Bureau of Prisons ignored it by shipping more individuals into the prison, and stoked the outbreak by accepting a busload of prisoners who had been temporarily incarcerated at a jail in Oklahoma where there was a high infection rate.
 She said by adding infected prisoners, it strained resources, causing COVID to spread through the Waseca inmate population, at a time when U.S. Attorney General William Barr had told prisons to reduce their numbers.